 Great leaders know better than to pursue every new trendy shiny object that presents itself.

-Although they tend to stay informed and welcome new ideas.
+Although, Harv mentions, they tend to stay informed and welcome new ideas.

-No rule says you must be an officially appointed leader to embody these traits.
+Harv contends that no rule says you must be an officially appointed leader to embody these traits.

 Whenever there’s interaction between two or more people, there’s opportunity for leadership.